How to Receive Food Assistance

 If you are in need of emergency food assistance, please visit us during our pantry hours.
 At the pantry, you will have the opportunity to meet with our pantry counselors to *assess your situation and review your budget.
 You must fall within the federal poverty guidelines.
 It is necessary to bring the following documentation with you to the food pantry when seeking assistance:

-- Picture ID for everyone 18 years of age and older
+- Picture ID and 2 forms of identification for everyone 18 years of age and older

 - One of the following for everyone in the household:

 - Social Security Card

 - Medicare or Medicaid Card

 - INS Issued Document